MilesBDyson/dumpnodes/README.md

 this is a revised version of just the autogenerating-colors.txt of https://github.com/minetest/minetestmapper repo..

 1. install dumpnodes as a mod on your server
+2. enable it and add dumpnodes to your trusted mods list or temp. disable the mod security to allow dumpnodes to writ files.
 2. start server and use chat command /dumpnodes
 3. exit server
 4. find the nodes.txt file, likley in minetest root folder if not in the mod dumpnodes folder.